-- You’re probably going to be sitting at home doing nothing but tending to a little one for the next few weeks. –
+- You’re probably going to be sitting at home doing tending to a little one for the next few weeks.

-The good news is that you’re actively eating well and doing light exercise like walking, you can probably count on losing another 1-3 pounds per week for the first 6 weeks postpartum.
+The good news is that you’re actively eating well and doing light exercise like walking, you can probably count on losing an additional 1-2 pounds per week for the first 6 weeks postpartum.

 Once the doc or midwife gives you the okay to work out, ease into it!
 They say that much of your fitness ability postpartum depends on what kind of fitness you did while you were pregnant.

-Fitness can really propel your weight loss.
+Fitness can propel your postpartum weight loss if you’re already eating well.
 Of course, there’s much more to it than calories in, calories out.
 But building muscle actually increases the rate at which you burn calories, so building muscle through working out actually does double the calorie-burning work!
 Pretty cool!